 - 1 apple

-If you are replacing a meal with it, add the sufficient amount of protein required for your needs.
+If you are replacing a meal with your smoothie, add the sufficient amount of protein required for your needs, and enjoy it!

 Note: it is best to consume higher amounts of vegetables than fruits per day.

+Now that you know the amounts needed by your body, are you eating the recommended servings of fruits and veggies a day?
+If not, it’s never too late to start.
 Give your body the necessary amount of Fruits and Veggies in order to keep it thriving.
-Your body will serve as your ally and assist you day in and day out, allowing you to experience life at a higher state.
+Your body will serve as your ally and assist you day in and day out, allowing you to experience life in a higher state.

 To a Fitter Healthier You,